systemli/userli/README.md

 all existing mail stays unencrypted and only new incoming mail will be stored encrypted.

+In `bin/mailcrypt-encrypt-maildir` you find a script to encrypt unencrypted mail from legacy mailboxes that already have a MailCrypt key configured:

+    ./bin/mailcrypt-encrypt-maildir user@example.org

 The following SQL statement can be used to enable MailCrypt for all legacy users that generated a recovery token in the meantime (and thus have a MailCrypt key).
 Use with caution!